Mitch McConnell: Use of the filibuster

-One of McConnell's most common tactics as minority leader to delay or obstruct legislation and judicial appointments has been the filibuster.
+One of McConnell's most common tactics as minority leader to delay or obstruct legislation and judicial appointments was the filibuster.
 A filibuster is an attempt to "talk a bill to death", forcing Senate leadership to abandon a proposed measure instead of waiting out the filibuster―or at least to delay the measure's passage.
-In the United States Senate, any senator may speak for unlimited duration unless a 60-person majority votes to invoke cloture, or end debate, and proceed to a final vote.
+In the Senate, any senator may speak for unlimited duration unless a 60-person majority votes to invoke cloture, or end debate, and proceed to a final vote.
 Political scientists have referred to McConnell's use of the filibuster as "constitutional hardball", referring to the misuse of procedural tools in a way that undermines democracy.

-Political scientists Hacker and Pierson describe the rationale behind McConnell's filibusters, "Filibusters left no fingerprints.
+Political scientists Hacker and Pierson describe the rationale behind McConnell's filibusters: "Filibusters left no fingerprints.
 When voters heard that legislation had been 'defeated', journalists rarely highlighted that this defeat meant a minority had blocked a majority.
 Not only did this strategy produce an atmosphere of gridlock and dysfunction; it also chewed up the Senate calendar, restricting the range of issues on which Democrats could progress."

-In 2012, McConnell proposed a measure allowing President Obama to raise the debt ceiling, hoping some Democratic senators would oppose the measure, thus demonstrating disunity among Democrats.
-However, all Democratic senators supported the proposal, which led McConnell to filibuster his own proposal.

 In 2013, Senate Majority Leader Harry Reid eliminated the filibuster for all presidential nominations except the Supreme Court.
 By that time, nearly half of all votes to invoke cloture in the history of the Senate had occurred during Obama's presidency.
 In April 2017, Senate Republicans led by McConnell eliminated the filibuster for Supreme Court nominations in order to end debate on the nomination of Neil Gorsuch.
-In August 2019, McConnell wrote an editorial for The New York Times, strongly opposing the elimination of the filibuster on legislation.
+In August 2019, McConnell wrote an editorial for The New York Times strongly opposing the elimination of the filibuster on legislation.